SWEG-2016EC-Batch/Anonymous/Memory Matching Game/algorithm.md

 •Game Loop:

-*To initiate the round set gameover = false.
+* To initiate the round set gameover = false.

-*As gameover is not yet set the round is still active.
+* As gameover is not yet set the round is still active.

-*Show the user the current state of the grid:
+* Show the user the current state of the grid:

-*Display the revealed numbers.
+* Display the revealed numbers.

-*All unrevealed numbers should be hidden behind an asterisk (*).
+* All unrevealed numbers should be hidden behind an asterisk (*).

 • Receive User Input:

-*ask for the row and the column of the first card.
+* ask for the row and the column of the first card.

-*ask for the row and the column of the second card.
+* ask for the row and the column of the second card.

-*The input values must be verified for boundaries, including the indices.
+* The input values must be verified for boundaries, including the indices.

-*If a user calls a card twice, the system must ask him to input again.
+* If a user calls a card twice, the system must ask him to input again.

-*If the card has already been selected the user must be informed and put the input prompts such card  again.
+* If the card has already been selected the user must be informed and put the input prompts such card  again.

+* Reveal Cards:

+* Temporarily reveal the cards selected by the user on the grid.

+* Print  the grid with changes made to the cards.

+* Check for Match:

+* In case the two cards selected are the same:

+* Announce success and increase the number of wins by 1.

+* Set MatchFound = true.

+* If the case is that the cards are not the same:

+* Let the user know about it and keep hiding the two cards this time.

+* If both the cards turned out to not match even on shuffling the grid:

+* Increase the the lose count.

+ * Check for Completion:

+ * If every single card is selected gameOver = true.

+ * The variable tracking rounds is automatically incremented by one.

+ * End Round:

+ * Encourage the user for completing his game.

+ * Ask him to either stop the game (By pressing 0) or continue on round one.

+ * After leaving the iteration, the loop continues:

+ * Display The overall number of rounds played, and won and lost

+ * End of Program: